neonmik/Wave-Machine-Firmware/README.md

         - Add a ramp down feature when switching between destinations - could be difficult.

     - Improve Filter code:
-        - Check ADSR setup in Filter - Seems to not update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
+        - Check ADSR setup in Filter - Seems to not Update Sustain, might need to retrigger DECAY if sustain is changed, this should make it recalculate sustain level.
         - Improve modulation inputs.